BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 This is research code which depends on other research code.
 None of which is shrink wrapped.
 Run at your own risk and do not use in any kind of clinical decision making context.

-While operational there are known bugs in the code's dependencies which are still being resolved.
+While operational there are known issues in the code's dependencies which are still being resolved.

 ## Core dependencies